Heather Thatcher: Theatre

-Film career
+Film

 The Plaything (1929), produced by Castleton Knight and Elstree Studios, begins as a silent film.
 It develops into a sound film.
 The theme concerns a Highland laird who falls in love with a hedonistic London heiress.
 Thatcher plays a prominent role as Martyn Bennett.

 In 1931, she visited Hollywood.
 As a star of English comedy, she was being compared to Marilyn Miller.
 In the autumn of 1931, she was invited to a reception following the premiere of Strictly Dishonorable (1931), at the Carthay Circle Theatre.
 Among her friends in films were Anthony Bushell and Zelma O'Neal.

 Thatcher was signed by MGM in February 1932.
 She was given a feature role in But the Flesh Is Weak (1932).
 The film stars Robert Montgomery and is directed by Jack Conway.
-The film was adapted from a British stage production which showcased Novello.
+The film was adapted from a British stage production that showcased Novello.
 Thatcher was praised for her performance.
-German actress, Nora Gregor was found disappointing.
 The English actress "gives a brilliant performance and creates the only human being in the piece."

-Thatcher sued Gloria Swanson British Productions for breach of contract in a suit which was settled in December 1933.
+Thatcher sued Gloria Swanson British Productions for breach of contract in a suit that was settled in December 1933.
 During the filming of Perfect Understanding (1933) Thatcher's contract was cancelled before the production was completed.
 No explanation was given.
 She was excluded from the film when a new author was hired.
 The replacement writer chose to eliminate her character.